 In Florida, there are three standards of appellate review for trial court litigation.
 They are:

-- Rational Basis: this is used to review a jury verdict; Clearly Erroneous: this is used to review a trial judges fact findings
+- Clearly Erroneous: This is used to review a trial judge’s fact findings.

 Appellate Panel and Oral Argument

 An appellate panel decides appeals.
 Usually, the appellate panel is an

 intermediate appellate court that consists of three judges chosen randomly

 from the pool of available appellate judges on the courts.
 In appeals

 to state supreme courts and the U.S. Supreme Court, the entire court usually

 Once the briefing is completed, the appellate court may hear oral arguments from the attorneys representing both sides.
 Not all cases have oral arguments, so it is important to retain an appellate attorney who is skilled in both oral and written argument.
 The time between the close of briefing and oral argument varies tremendously between different courts.
 By the time of oral argument, the judges on most appellate courts will have read the briefs and thoroughly considered the issues.
 At the close of oral argument, the case is submitted to the appellate court for a decision.